High School

 Competencies

-Students will demonstrate an understanding of narrative writing by analyzing an author’s craft and structure within a story, and creating a story using narrative techniques.
+Students will demonstrate an understanding of narrative writing techniques by evaluating elements of a narrative and creating an original narrative.